COVID-19 (Coronavirus) FAQs

-The Virginia Zoo is closed until further notice.
 The Virginia Zoo’s Management Team has been meeting regularly and are in close communication with the local city government, while following updates from the Centers for Disease Control and Prevention (CDC) and other entities.

 If you have a confirmed program, tour or event scheduled through June 10, 2020, the Governor’s temporary stay at home order may impact you.
 Please be advised, the Virginia Zoo is following recommendations from the City of Norfolk and the CDC and will re-open and resume programming when it is deemed safe to do so.
 We are hopeful the stay-at-home order is lifted before June 10, which is why we are not canceling additional dates at this time.
 Questions regarding your options can be sent to your Zoo representative.
 If your date is impacted by the closure, we will contact you for next steps.